himanshujha262/Task-Scheduling-System/README.md

 description

-3️⃣ Run the scheduler
+3️⃣ Run the Scheduler
 java task_scheduler.java

-The program will read configured tasks and display those due today and within the next few business days.
+The system will read configured tasks and display those due today and within the next business days.

 📊 Example Output
 📅 Tasks